intel-analytics/ipex-llm/pyspark/bigdl/models/local_lenet/README.md

 * ```--batchSize``` an option that can be used to set batch size.
 * ```--max_epoch``` an option that can be used to set how many epochs for which the model is to be trained.
 * ```--dataPath``` an option that can be used to set the path for downloading mnist data, the default value is /tmp/mnist.
 Make sure that you have write permission to the specified path.
+* ```--optimizerVersion``` an option can be used to set DistriOptimizer version, the value can be "optimizerV1" or "optimizerV2".